-- Reproducibility: This section is determined by team members’ familiarity with the feature and the monotonicity of some of the tasks in development.
+- Reproducibility: This section is determined by team members’ familiarity with the feature and the monotonizing of some tasks in development.

-By including all three, the product team can plan sprints more accurately, including buffering against uncertainty, better estimate problems, and avoiding relying too heavily on time commitments.
-Story points are consistent not only within teams but across departments.
+By including all three, the product team can plan sprints more accurately, including buffering against uncertainty, better-estimating problems, and avoiding relying too heavily on time commitments.
+Story points are consistent not only within teams, but across departments.

 When to Estimate Story Points

 Story points are usually estimated when drawing a user’s story map.
 Once the product supervisor has selected the user story, mapped it to the backbone, and prioritized it.
-It is duration to assess the story point.
+It is duration to assess it.
 Teams work together because each team member plays a different role in a different story and knows the work of UX, design, development, testing and release, and the different dependencies.

 When teams start using story points, they use an exercise called plan poker.
 Planned poker is standard practice across the company.
 The team extracts an item from the backlog for a brief discussion, and each member develops an estimate in his mind.
 Then each person held up a card with a number reflecting their estimate.
 If everyone agrees, then OK!
 If not, take time (but be patient).
 However, remember, estimates should be a high level of activity.
 If the team is in trouble, take a breath and elevate the discussion.

 Want to estimate agile story points but do not know where to start?
 Here are three easy actions to track.